raqueloropeza/CodingDojo_React_PokemonAPI/README.md

 # React App - Pokemon API

 1. React App that displays a button with an onClick event.
+2. App uses axios to get and display results from API call.
-2. Button will fetch Pokemon from the Pokemon API when clicked.
+4. Button will get Pokemon from the Pokemon API when clicked.
-3. Page will display the output of all the Pokemon names from API.
+5. Page will display the output of all the Pokemon names from API.
+6. Limit is set to display up to 807 Pokemon names.

 # Getting Started with Create React App